International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 # IDS-Deployment-Scenarios
-This is the repository where various IDS Deployment Scenarios from different industries and cases are listed.
+This is the repository where IDS Deployment Scenarios from various domains and cases are listed.

+## What is a deployment scenario?

+## How to contribute with a deployment scenario?